-- Medicaid only claims must be filed within 12 months of the date of service; - Claims for recipients who have Medicare and Medicaid coverage must be filed with the Medicare fiscal intermediary within 12 months of the date of service in order to meet Medicaid's timely filing regulations; - Claims which fail to cross over electronically from Medicare must be submitted hard copy to Medicaid within six months from the date on the Medicare Explanation of
+- "Medicaid only" claims must be filed within 12 months of the date of service; 1. - 2.
+Claims for beneficiaries who have Medicare and Medicaid coverage must be filed with the Medicare fiscal intermediary within 12 months of the date of service in order to meet Medicaid's timely filing regulations: - 3.
+For claims which fail to cross over electronically from Medicare, a hard copy must be submitted to Medicaid within six months from the date on the Medicare Explanation of Medicare Benefits (EOMB), provided that they were filed with Medicare within one year from the date of service; and - 4.
+Claims with third-party payment must be filed with Medicaid within 12 months of the date of service.